peepsid/peepsid-apps/README.md

 ```
 **Token properties must be all lowercase!**

-For example, the Everipedia token is:
+For example, the dSocial token is:
 ```
-eos:everipediaiq:iq:aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906
+arisen:dsocial:like:aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906
 ```

 ## Important note about the applink key:
-If you are a web app, you will need to use your FQDN ( ie. get-scatter.com ) and not what you are passing into the connection.
+If you are a web app, you will need to use your FQDN ( ie.  peepsid.com ) and not what you are passing into the connection.